Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Car Valve Seals

 Within an engine, valves open and close.
-Intake valves allow the air (or air/fuel mixture, depending on the engine type) into the chamber.
+Intake valves allow the air (or air/fuel mixture, depending on the engine type) into the compartment.
 Exhaust valves permit the exhaust gases out through your exhaust pipe.

-Their main jobs are:
+Their principal jobs are:

 1. They sit around the valve stem and prevent pressure from escaping.